xnico31/doc_tig_pool/docs/pool_mecanism/token.md

 # Pool Wallet Management

-Once logged in with your Discord account, you will have access to a **pool wallet** where you can manage your operations, including deposits, withdrawals, viewing your reward history, and managing staking contracts.
+Once logged in with your Discord account, you will have access to your **pool wallet** where you can manage your operations, including deposits, withdrawals, viewing your reward history, and managing staking contracts.

 ---

-## How to Top Up
+## How to Top-up

 During your first top-up, follow these steps: